Fort Bend Sewer Scope Inspection | Sugar Land TX | Imperial Pro

 Grease & Blockage

 Partial blockages from grease, debris, or foreign objects restrict flow and create pressure buildup.
-A camera distinguishes a grease blockage (cleanable) from a structural defect (repairable) — a distinction that affects the cost estimate by thousands of dollars.
+A camera distinguishes a grease blockage from a structural defect, and that distinction affects the repair cost by thousands of dollars.

 ⚠ Common in resale homes